 The addition of M-mode to B-mode can improve accuracy in identifying lung sliding when evaluating for pneumothorax when performed by emergency physicians with less training or ultrasound experience.
 Given this benefit, more junior physicians could be encouraged to add M-mode to their evaluation for pneumothorax, especially as the additional image acquisition required is relatively quick.

 The Bottom Line

-This post was written by Jennifer Tram, MS4 at UCSD School of Medicine, with editing by Ben Liotta, MD and Amir Aminlari, MD.
+This post was written by Julie Westover, MS4 at UCSD School of Medicine, with editing by Ben Liotta, MD and Amir Aminlari, MD.